nagadomi/nunif/cliqa/README.md

-`cilqa` provides low-vision image quality scores that are more consistent across different images.
+`cliqa` provides low-vision image quality scores that are more consistent across different images.

 It is useful for filtering low-quality images with a threshold value.